Financial Review

 |

-Segment sales declined 4.3%, to ¥268.8 billion.
-In the area of packaging inks, used chiefly on packaging for food products, shipments deteriorated in Japan, and in the Americas and Europe—the former due to rising prices, which dampened consumption, and the latter reflecting concerns regarding tariffs—but sales were up, bolstered by ongoing efforts to adjust sales prices.
-Shipments and sales prices in Asia and Oceania were buffeted by flagging market conditions and sales price competition, as a result of which sales waned everywhere except in the People’s Republic of China (PRC), which reported an increase attributable to initiatives aimed at fostering new customers and expanded marketing.
-Sales of publication inks, which center on inks for commercial printing and news inks, decreased, with dwindling demand pushing down shipments, notably in the Americas and Europe.
-Sales of jet inks, used in digital printing, rose, as shipments remained firm.
-Sales of polystyrene, applications for which include food trays, were sluggish, hampered by customer buying restraint.
+Segment sales declined 3.4%, to ¥406.1 billion.
+In the area of packaging inks, used chiefly on packaging for food products, shipments deteriorated in Japan, and in the Americas and Europe—the former due to rising prices, which dampened consumption, and the latter particularly reflecting a fall in Europe, which saw an economic slowdown—but sales were up, bolstered by ongoing efforts to adjust sales prices.
+Shipments and sales prices in Asia and Oceania, and in other regions, were buffeted by flagging market conditions and sales price competition, as a result of which sales waned everywhere except in the PRC, which reported an increase attributable to initiatives aimed at fostering new customers.
+Sales of publication inks, which center on inks for commercial printing and news inks, decreased, with ongoing structural demand declines worldwide and intensifying sales price competition, notably in the Americas and Europe, pushing down shipments dramatically.
+Sales of jet inks, used in digital printing, rose, as shipments remained firm amid burgeoning digitization.
+Shipments of polystyrene, applications for which include food trays, dipped, as higher consumer prices continued to encourage consumer restraint in food purchases.

-Segment operating income fell 11.9%, to ¥13.4 billion.
-Operating income in Japan decreased, as steps taken to modify sales prices for packaging inks and publication inks were insufficient to counter elevated costs.
-Operating income overseas was also down, falling in Asia and Oceania, where sales flagged, as well as in the Americas and Europe, where falling shipments and exchange rate fluctuations arising from the depreciation of emerging market currencies, among others, undermined ongoing efforts to maintain sales prices by ensuring stable supplies and services.
-On a local currency basis, however, operating income in the Americas and Europe was up 1.6%.
+Segment operating income fell 8.3%, to ¥21.3 billion.
+Operating income in Japan weakened, as steps taken to modify sales prices for packaging inks and publication inks were insufficient to counter elevated costs.
+Operating income overseas was also down, tumbling in Asia and Oceania, where sales flagged, as well as in the Americas and Europe, where diminished shipments and exchange rate fluctuations arising from the depreciation of emerging market currencies, among others, undermined ongoing efforts to maintain sales prices by ensuring stable supplies and services.

 Color & Display